chenz16/path_planning/README.md

 	      s_path.push_back(s_path.back() + speed * INTERVAL);
 	    }

-b.
-This lane keeping strategy also does special handling for the firs move in order to move the vehicle.
+-  This lane keeping strategy also does special handling for the firs move in order to move the vehicle.

 	double last_speed = -1; // last speed from previous plan
 	    int newplan_start  = -1; // step to start the new plan